What is STEM?

 Upcoming STEM Club Activities

-Barton Community College is very interested in bringing STEM to our community and have several outreach programs.
+Barton Community College is interested in bringing STEM to our community and has several outreach programs.

 STEM Buddies is a partnership with Ellinwood USD.
 For more information - please contact Charlotte Cates at firstname.lastname@example.org